 Gestational diabetes is a temporary condition that can occur during pregnancy.
-If you have gestational diabetes, it means you have higher blood sugar levels than normal during pregnancy.
-Approximately 9 percent of pregnant women experience gestational diabetes.
+If you have gestational diabetes, it means you have higher blood sugar levels than usual during pregnancy.

-If you do have gestational diabetes, it’s important to get treated quickly since it can cause problems for both your health and your baby’s.
+If you do have gestational diabetes, it’s important to get treated quickly because it can cause problems for the health of both you and your baby.

-The causes of gestational diabetes are not fully understood and it can’t be prevented entirely.
+The causes of gestational diabetes aren’t fully understood and can’t be prevented entirely.
 But you can lower your risk of developing it.
 Keep reading to learn more about this condition and what you can do to decrease your risk.

 - being over age 25